Looking for a healthy microwave popcorn? I’ve done the research for you and come up with some of the healthiest microwave popcorn on the market.

 Allergy Alert!
 This product contains milk.

-‘Skinny’ can be a deceiving name, as it might lead you to believe there is no fat in this microwave popcorn.
+‘Skinny’ can be a deceiving name, as it might lead you to believe there is little oil in this microwave popcorn.

 There is: each cup contains about 1.5 gm of total fat (no saturated fat, though).
 You’ll get 30 calories and 65 mg sodium per cup.